Ofony-85/cloudlaunch-aws-infrastructure/README.md

 🛡️ **IAM Permissions for VPC**

-Attached policy to cloudlaunch-user for VPC Read-Only:
+Attached policy to ofoncloudlaunch-user for VPC Read-Only:

 json